joaquinpelle/Skylight.jl/docs/misc.md

 The procedure is modularized sufficiently so that custom initial data can be provided as well to the integrator (as a (8, nrays) array)

 The integrator can integrate geodesics of any kind (timelike and spacelike too)

+You need invariant emissivity to work for vectors of energies Setting absorptovity function to nothing is equivalent to setting absorptivity to zero